Volkswagen Type 2: First generation (T1; 1950)

-The first generation of the Volkswagen Type 2 with the split windshield, informally called the Microbus, Splitscreen, or Splittie among modern fans, was produced from 8 March 1950 through the end of the 1967 model year.
-From 1950 to 1956, the T1 (not called that at the time) was built in Wolfsburg; from 1956, it was built at the completely new Transporter factory in Hanover.
-Like the Beetle, the first Transporters used the 1100 Volkswagen air-cooled engine, a 1131 cc, DIN-rated 25 PS, air-cooled flat-four-cylinder 'boxer' engine mounted in the rear.
+The first generation of the Volkswagen Type 2 with the split windshield, informally called the Microbus, Splitscreen, or Splittie among modern fans, was produced from 8 March 1950 until the end of the 1967 model year.
+From 1950 to 1956, the T1 (not called that at the time) was built in Wolfsburg; from 1956 to 1967, it was built at the new Transporter factory in Hanover.
+Like the Beetle, the first Transporters used the 1100 Volkswagen air-cooled engine, a 1131 cc, DIN-rated 25 PS, air-cooled flat-four-cylinder "boxer" engine mounted in the rear.
 This was upgraded to the 1200 – a 1192 cc 30 PS unit in 1953.
 A higher compression ratio became standard in 1955; while an unusual early version of the 34 PS engine debuted exclusively on the Type 2 in 1959.
 Any 1959 models that retain that early engine today are rare.
 Since the engine was discontinued almost immediately, no spare parts were made available.

 The early versions of the T1 until 1955 were often called the "Barndoor" (retrospectively called T1a since the 1990s), owing to the enormous rear engine cover, while the later versions with a slightly modified body (the roofline above the windshield is extended), smaller engine bay, and 15" roadwheels instead of the original 16" ones are nowadays called the T1b (again, only called this since the 1990s, based on VW's retrospective T1, 2, 3, 4 etc. naming system).
-From the 1964 model year, when the rear door was made wider (same as on the bay-window or T2), the vehicle could be referred to as the T1c.
+From the 1964 model year onwards, when the rear door was made wider (same as on the bay-window or T2), the vehicle could be referred to as the T1c.
 That year also saw the introduction of an optional sliding door for the passenger/cargo area instead of the outwardly hinged doors typical of cargo vans.